-Whether you choose to play online or in a brick and mortar establishment, casino card games are among the most popular activities to be found wherever gambling is on offer.
+Whether you choose to play online or in a brick and mortar establishment, casino Bitcoin card games are among the most popular activities gambling has offer.
 With levels of gameplay that vary from simplicity itself to head-scratching mathematical complexity, such games can appeal to everyone from casual amateur players to dedicated professionals.
-Read on to learn more about the three most popular casino card games in the world.
+Here are three most popular card games in the world.

 While in many private games, bets can be placed at various stages of play, in the casino all bets must be placed before any cards are received.
 In the event of a player achieving a blackjack, this is paid at one and a half times the original wager.
 Ties are treated as stalemate with the original stake being returned.
 Dealers playing casino card games of blackjack have no option but to stand if their card count reaches 17 or higher and they must draw and additional card if their count is 16 or less.

 The dealers in most modern land-based casinos play from at least four decks, dealt from a ‘shoe’ card holder.
 There are, however, some casinos that continue to play with two and sometimes even a single deck.
 This allows players with exceptional memories to gain a slight advantage over the house but attempting to calculate the values of the cards remaining in the pack at the end of each deal and betting only when the odds most favor them winning.

 This practice, known as ‘card counting’ is not illegal so long as the player does not attempt to make use of any outside help or electronic devices to help with the calculations.
 That said, any player suspected of card counting will be politely asked to leave the table.
 Such suspicions are difficult to avoid as the nature of card counting produces distinctive betting patterns where a series of small wagers are suddenly followed by a series of large, successful bets.